vsimplify/vsimplify-starter/mvp/Traceability.md

 10. **NEW:** Need to verify build after package updates ⏳ In Progress
 11. ~~Wrong Supabase middleware import~~ ✅ Fixed
 12. **NEW:** Need to verify middleware functionality ⏳ In Progress
+13. ~~YAML loader configuration~~ ✅ Fixed
+14. **NEW:** Need to validate YAML parsing ⏳ In Progress
+15. ~~Wrong domain data import~~ ✅ Fixed
+16. **NEW:** Need to validate domain data consistency ⏳ In Progress
+17. ~~YAML parsing error~~ ✅ Fixed
+18. **NEW:** Need to validate YAML loading ⏳ In Progress

 ### Dependencies Added ✅
 - uuid: For task ID generation
 - @types/uuid: For TypeScript support
 - @supabase/ssr: For Supabase SSR support
+- yaml-loader: For YAML file support
+- js-yaml: For YAML parsing
+- @types/js-yaml: For TypeScript support
+- json-loader: For YAML parsing
+- raw-loader: For YAML loading

 ### Milestones Met 🏆
 1. Fixed task metrics typing ✅